Traditions and student activities at MIT: Resonance

 All three Resonance full-length albums are available only through the group directly.
 Best of College A Cappella is produced and distributed to various retail sources by Varsity Vocals. acaTunes awards are produced by acaTunes.

 Shakespeare Ensemble

-Founded in 1974, the MIT Shakespeare Ensemble is a student-run theater group.
-The group puts on one Shakespeare play each semester as well as one non-Shakespeare play each IAP and one non-Shakespeare play each summer.
+Founded in 1974, the MIT Shakespeare Ensemble, denoted "Ensemble" for short, is a student-run theater group.
+The group puts on one Shakespeare play each semester as well as one non-Shakespeare play each IAP and summer.
+These shows are open to the public.
+Unlike other MIT theater groups, the Shakespeare Ensemble works with professional directors in the area.
+In the past, the Ensemble has taken their shows on tour; previous tours have included the East Coast, California, and England.

+Ensemble traditions include a bi-annual "spearing" ceremony to welcome new members, as well as a semi-formal gathering called Ensemball.
+The Ensemble also regularly performs "Scene Nights", which showcase a collection of scenes, and "24-hour shows", which entail writing, rehearsing, and performing a play all within a 24-hour period.
+Shakespeare Ensemble also has a strong tech community, with its own traditions.
+One such tradition is the "sex-light", denoting pink- or purple-tinted lights shined during a scene with romantic or sexual connotations.

 Symphony Orchestra

 The MIT Symphony Orchestra is the symphony orchestra of the Massachusetts Institute of Technology.

 The origins of the MIT Symphony Orchestra (MITSO) date back as far as 1884 when the first MIT Tech Orchestra appeared on campus along with the Banjo and Glee Clubs.
 The orchestra disbanded and re-appeared several times over the years that followed until 1947, when Klaus Liepmann (1907–1990), MIT's first full-time professor of music and founder of the music program, became director of the MIT Glee Club, the Symphony and the Choral Society.

 Nine years later John Corley (1919–2000) took over the direction of the Symphony until 1966, when David Epstein (1931–2002) became the Symphony Orchestra's music director.
 Under Prof. Epstein, the orchestra performed at Carnegie Hall and made several LP recordings.
 David Epstein's tenure ended in the spring of 1998 upon his retirement from the Institute.
 The MITSO has also performed with artists such as Peter Schickele, when he performed works of P.D.Q.
 Bach as a dog chained to the concertmaster.
 After an international search, Dante Anzolini became Music Director of the Orchestra and Associate Professor of Music at MIT in September 1998.
 For the 2006–2007 season, Paul Biss from Indiana University served as interim conductor for MITSO, and in the fall of 2007, Adam Boyles began his tenure as the current music director.